EmmanuelDanso1/alx-files_manager/README.md

+# Files manager

-This project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing.
+This project is a summary of the back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing.

 The objective is to build a simple platform to upload and view files: